Pontiac Township, Michigan

-Pontiac Township is a defunct charter township in Oakland County in the U.S. state of Michigan.
+Pontiac Township was a charter township in Oakland County in the U.S. state of Michigan.
 The area consisted of what is now the cities of Pontiac, Auburn Hills, and Lake Angelus.
 Pontiac Township was bordered on the north by Brown Road and Dutton Road, on the east by South Adams Road (including a line extending north from South Adams Road), on the south by South Boulevard, and on the west by Telegraph Road.